DanOvando/skynet/README.md

 # skynet
-Stock assessment from space using global fishing watch
+A repo for stock assessment from the sky